onbloc/gno-token-resource/docs/json-validation-guidelines.md

 - Each token entry must use the expected object shape for its directory.
 - Unknown fields are rejected.
 - `decimals` must be a non-negative integer.
-- `description` must not exceed 1,500 characters.
+- `description` must be non-empty and must not exceed 1,500 characters.
 - URL fields accept either a valid URI or an empty string.
 - Image paths must point to the matching directory and use `.svg`.
 - `ibc-tokens.origin_type` is limited to `staking`, `native`, `pool`, `ibc`, `bridge`, `cw20`, or `erc20`.